 Layers of horsehair and cotton wool, as well as flax – which the brand says helps reduce static electricity – are added on top of springs, before being covered with Hästens' check fabric.
 The finishing touches, including sewing to create the signature tufted finish and improve the stability of the mattress, are done by hand.
 The whole process takes hundreds of man hours – up to 600 for the Grand Vividus, the brand's most expensive bed.

-'A Hästens bed has a functional design,' says Jan Ryde, CEO of Hästens.
+'A Hästens bed has a functional design,' says Jan Ryde, fifth-generation owner and CEO of Hästens and author of When Business is Love, out in October.
 'Every detail of our design has an intent, refined over 170 years to enable people to fall asleep quickly and stay asleep.
 The horsetail hair creates millions of springs, which gives you a floating feeling while you're completely supported, and together with cotton and wool it provides a natural ventilation system.'

 For the Grand Vividus – Hästens’ most expensive model – the process is a little different: the edges are finished with leather, the corners with stingray skin, and the whole thing topped off with a brass adornment.